 In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
 This Statement improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-GASB Statement No. 84 is effective for reporting periods after December 15, 2018.
-Management does not believe that the implementation of this Statement had a material effect on PNCC's financial statements.
+The requirements of this Statement will enhance consistency and comparability by (1) establishing specific criteria for identifying activities that should be reported as fiduciary activities and (2) clarifying whether and how business-type activities should report fiduciary activities.
+Pursuant to GASB Statement No. 95, GASB Statement No. 84 will be effective for December 31, 2021.
+Management does not believe that the implementation of this Statement will have a material effect on PNCC's financial statements.